 Focus School identification is based on achievement of subgroups and closing gaps between subgroups.
-Implementing strong interventions in Focus Schools aligns perfectly with the State's goals of closing all achievement gaps and seeing each student graduate from high school ready for college, careers, and citizenship (C3) by the year 2020: C3 by 2020.
+Implementing strong interventions in Focus Schools aligns perfectly with the State's goals of closing all achievement gaps and seeing each student graduate from high school ready for college and careers by the year 2020.

 Because Focus Schools will have vastly different intervention needs based on the subgroups that are underperforming or graduating at lower rates, it is imperative that Focus School interventions be designed to target the specific needs of the school, its educators, and its students, including specific subgroups.
-This differentiation in interventions that are required to be implemented in no way lowers the rigorous expectations for school improvement or intervention strategies; rather, the purpose of the differentiation is to provide highly stringent but appropriate interventions in schools that will meet the needs of the students who are struggling to meet C3 benchmarks.
+This differentiation in interventions that are required to be implemented in no way lowers the rigorous expectations for school improvement or intervention strategies; rather, the purpose of the differentiation is to provide highly stringent but appropriate interventions in schools that will meet the needs of the students who are struggling to meet benchmarks.